TNET-SNU/mmTLS/README.md

 ./run-mmtls-clients-persistent-gcm.sh 64k
 ```

 64k means the clients request 64KB objects from the server.
 You can control it among 1k, 4k, 16k, 64k, 256k, 1m, 4m.
-The output should seems like screenshot below.
+The output should seem like the screenshot below.

 <img style="width:1000px;" src="https://github.com/TNET-SNU/mmTLS/assets/92782579/c0919b1f-5056-4af6-9bc5-3489e3069513" />